GuenterQuast/ppBilliard/README.md

 of teams for the largest harvest of of interesting events could arise.

-The present selection of collision events from the CMS experiment can be replaced by collections of images other sources.
+The present selection of collision events from the CMS experiment can be replaced by collections of images from other sources.

 **Please contribute!**